How to Register a Company in Hong Kong

 -------------------------------------------------------------------------------------------------------------------------------

-Secretarial firms: handle basic filings, renewals, and registered addresses.
+Secretarial firms: Handle filings, renewals, and registered addresses.

-Consultants: offer all the above plus strategic advice, compliance, and banking assistance.
+Consultants: Provide the same, plus strategic advice, banking support, and compliance guidance.

 Certificate of Incorporation